 ARTICLE 27: TERM OF AGREEMENT

-This Agreement shall remain in effect from November 1, 2018 through midnight (PST) of October 31, 2021.
+This Agreement shall remain in effect from ratification through midnight (PST) of October 31, 2024.

-IN WITNESS WHEREOF, the parties have caused this Agreement to be signed by their authorized representatives as of October 16, 2018.
+In witness whereof, the parties have caused this Agreement to be signed by their authorized representatives as of as of December 27, 2021.